capitalch/trace/tracking.md

 1.01 Service+ integration with pull sales info into Trace 1.001 Track+ electronic bill, send through SMS
 1.002 The view in many places show multiple lines.
 Desirable to have single line.
+1.003 Daily balance for cash book
+1.004 Purchase: default date should be null
+1.005 Login screen should be modal, should work on "enter" key 1.006 serial number error in purchases
 1.02 Auto subledger create bill
 1.03 Purchase invoice mismatch allow saving
 1.04 GSTIN starting with 19 check for CGST, SGST.
 In sales and purchases, Violation of rule should be allowed due to SEZ.